jigx-com/jigx-docs-examples/docs/Shadow Docs/Add a screen to the home hub.md

 updatedAt: Wed Jul 10 2024 08:59:14 GMT+0000 (Coordinated Universal Time)
 ---

-Add the following YAML content to reference a screen or jig on the home hub or app home page.&#x20;
+Add the following YAML content to reference a screen or jig on the home hub or app home page.

 ```yaml
 name: simple-list